Al Nassma Chocolate: Production process

 Al Nassma manufactures its own chocolates from cocoa beans.
-In 2006 the company set up a Halal-certified production facility.
+In 2006, the company set up a Halal-certified production facility.
 The milk from which the chocolates are produced comes from camels at the Camelicious Farm in Umm Nahad.
-The farm belongs to Emirates Industry for Camel Milk & Products (EICMP).
+The farm belongs to the Emirates Industry for Camel Milk & Products (EICMP).
 The farm houses over 3,500 camels.
 The camels are milked twice daily, yielding around 5,000 litres of raw camel milk, which is pasteurised in an ISO 22000 certified dairy plant.
 A portion of the milk is bottled for sale under the Camelicious label.
 The remaining is freeze-dried and airlifted to be sent to a factory in Austria where the chocolate mass is manufactured in a chocolate mass factory.

-Al Nassma makes use of around 150 ml of fresh and pasteurised camel milk in one bar of whole milk chocolate.
+Al Nassr makes use of around 150 ml of fresh and pasteurised camel milk in one bar of whole milk chocolate.
 All ingredients – including camel milk, sugar, cocoa beans, cocoa paste, cocoa butter, bourbon vanilla, honey, Arabian spices, pistachios, dates, macadamia nuts and orange zest have no artificial colour or additives.

-The molding of most products as well as most of the packaging is done at the company's headquarter in Dubai, UAE.
+The molding of most products as well as most of the packaging is done at the company's headquarters in Dubai, UAE.

 Spread & reach

 Since its inception in 2008, Al Nassma has sold its camel milk chocolate mainly through camel-shaped kiosks.
 There is also an Al Nassma branded shop at the Camelicious camel farm in the desert.

 There are sales kiosks at The Dubai Mall, including ‘At the Top’, Burj Khalifa, the Burj Al Arab, Souk Madinat Jumeirah, Jumeirah Hotels & Resorts, Bab Al Shams Hotel, Emirates Towers Hotel, Atlantis, The Palm, Kempinski, Grand Hyatt and Anantara Hotels & Resorts.
-It is sold in duty free outlets in the Persian Gulf region, including Dubai Duty Free, Qatar Duty Free.
+It is sold in duty-free outlets in the Persian Gulf region, including Dubai Duty Free, Qatar Duty Free.

 In 2009 Al Nassma started exporting its camel milk chocolates via UPS to Japan, Hong Kong, Malaysia and the US, Germany, Switzerland, Austria, Czech Republic, France and the UK.